MitocGroup/deep-microservices-helloworld/README.md

 ## Digital Enterprise End-to-end Platform

 [DEEP](https://github.com/MitocGroup/deep), also known as Digital Enterprise End-to-end Platform, enables businesses and developers to achieve more by doing less.
 DEEP is low cost and low maintenance digital platform powered by abstracted services from AWS.
-[DEEP Framework](https://github.com/MitocGroup/deep) abstracts the functionality and makes it completely developer friendly.
+[DEEP Framework](https://github.com/MitocGroup/deep) abstracts the cloud services functionality and makes it easy to use and developer friendly.

 DEEP is using [microservices architecture](https://en.wikipedia.org/wiki/Microservices) on serverless environments from cloud providers like AWS.
 [DEEP Microservice](docs/microservice.md) is the predefined structure of a microservice (an application) in DEEP.
 There is clear separation between frontend, backend and database, as well as unit tests and documentation.